 The problem arises when the ligament gets overused.
 It is very easy for the insertion point to cause small tears in the plantar fascia.
 These tears cause pain, inflammation and tenderness.

-‘Degenerative Fasciosis without inflammation” is probably the most accurate term to describe Plantar Fasciitis.
-The fascia on the plantar surface of your foot is dying – it’s necrotic – and that’s why it hurts.
+‘Degenerative fasciosis without inflammation' is probably the most accurate way to describe plantar fasciitis.
+The fascia on the plantar surface of the foot is dying - it’s necrotic - and that’s why it hurts.